Bank of Ireland pension deficit hits capital, defaulted loans fall

-DUBLIN Bank of Ireland (BKIR.I) reported a quarterly fall in its capital adequacy ratio on Wednesday as an increase in its pension deficit offset organic capital growth.
+DUBLIN Nov 4 Bank of Ireland reported a quarterly fall in its capital adequacy ratio on Wednesday as an increase in its pension deficit offset organic capital growth.

 Its Core Tier 1 capital adequacy ratio fell to 10.6 percent of assets at end-September from 11.1 percent at the end of June under fully loaded Basel III industry rules and excluding preference shares which it will stop counting towards capital next year.